 Toll-free numbers differ from local numbers in that they are not necessarily tied to specific local areas.
 And so, with such a number, the dialer is not privy to the exact location of the business.
 But, the key difference is that calling toll free numbers is free of cost for callers.
 Receivers get charged instead of callers.
 Large corporations, therefore, choose to have a toll free number as a way of attracting customers to call.

 Toll free numbers usually have a distinct code at the beginning of the number.
 For example, the United States has different toll free number codes: 1800, 888, 877, 866, 855, 844, and 833.
 An 800 number presents your business as professional and established.
 And it gives potential and interested consumers a free and easy way to get in touch with you.

-With virtual phone service providers like Global Call Forwarding, you can purchase international toll free numbers as well.
-These numbers work with an international toll free service (ITFS).
+With virtual phone service providers like Global Call Forwarding, you can purchase international toll-free numbers as well.
 And they enable businesses to reach contacts from overseas countries without paying exorbitant international calling charges.
 Instead, they pay a lower fee to a call forwarding company.
 Call forwarding companies allow you to appear as though you are from said overseas country.

 So, how do you decide which virtual number type will boost your business communications?
 There are a few things to consider: